mackenzie-km/nametag/README.md

 ## Future Goals

-1. Add page to show contacts pending newsletter addition (click "resolved" => newsletter: true)
+1. Add auto-emails for unsubscribers
-2. Add page to show unsubscribers pending announcement (click "resolved" => unsubscribers: true)
+2. Add notification for slow loading times for 'All Contacts' loading response
-3. Deploy to Heroku!
+3. Integration with Notion API (I'm waiting, Notion!)

 ## License
 This app is available as open source under the terms of the MIT License https://opensource.org/licenses/MIT